 Founded in 1750, Cumberland Valley is steeped in history – with museums, historical sites, and markers and monuments to the past.
-Yes, George Washington really did sleep here for a week in 1794 on his way to Western Pennsylvania to quell the Whiskey Rebellion; Olympian Jim Thorpe was a student at the Carlisle Indian Industrial School; and US President James Buchanan studied at Dickinson College, which was founded by Benjamin Rush, a signer of the Declaration of Independence.
+Yes, George Washington really did sleep here for a week in 1794 on his way to Western Pennsylvania to quell the Whiskey Rebellion; Olympian Jim Thorpe was a student at the Carlisle Indian Industrial School; and US President James Buchanan studied at Dickinson College, which Benjamin Rush, a signer of the Declaration of Independence, founded.

 Molly Pitcher